Mortgage Overpayment Calculator

 And that’s it!
 Our calculator will then show you your new monthly mortgage repayment (if increasing), how this could alter the loan term and the potential interest you could save.

-If you’re not sure exactly how much you may wish to overpay by, you can just alter the figures for those amounts to see a range of different outcomes until you see one that best fits.
+If you’re not sure exactly how much you may wish to overpay, you can alter the figures for those amounts to see a range of different outcomes until you find one that best fits.

 What you should do next

-If you get in touch or call us on 0808 189 2301 we’ll make sure an advisor, with experience dealing with these types of requests contacts you straight away.
+If you contact us or call us on 0330 818 7026, we’ll ensure that an advisor with experience handling these types of requests contacts you immediately.

 FAQs

-Yes, it’s possible but the key difference between an interest-only mortgage and capital and repayment is that the amount you owe will never reduce, so, in effect, overpaying only the interest amount won’t really change a great deal in terms of your mortgage.
+Yes, it’s possible, but the key difference between an interest-only mortgage and capital and repayment is that the amount you owe will never reduce, so, in effect, overpaying only the interest amount won’t change a great deal in terms of your mortgage.

 Speak to an expert